U.S. Senate panel to weigh Powell nomination next Tuesday - NewsBreak

 U.S. Senate panel to weigh Powell nomination next Tuesday

-(Reuters) – The Senate Banking Committee will consider the renomination of Jerome Powell for Federal Reserve chair...www.shorenewsnetwork.com
+Jan 4 (Reuters) - The Senate Banking Committee will consider the renomination of Jerome Powell for Federal Reserve chair on Jan.
+11 at 10 a.m.
+Eastern (1500 GMT), the panel said on its website.

-(Reuters) – The Senate Banking Committee will consider the renomination of Jerome Powell for Federal Reserve chair...www.shorenewsnetwork.com
+The panel will hold a separate hearing to consider the nomination of Fed Governor Lael Brainard to be vice chair, Politico said earlier on Tuesday, citing a person familiar with the schedule.

 Comments / 0